 I will show you 2 methods to make rice cake.
 One that you can make with rice flour that comes in a package already.
 If you don’t have access to buy rice flour, you can use the second method to make it from rice.
 Both ways are super easy.
 Anyone in the world can do it.
 Although rice cake is very popular all over China, the texture varies from province to province.
 The ratio between rice and glutinous rice determines the texture.
 Some places use 100% rice, so the texture is firm, a little bit bouncy, and very slippery.
 This is more for savory recipes.
 Some places use all glutinous rice, the texture is sticky, gooey, and stretchy.
 This is more for dessert.
 Some places like to do a mix, which is what we are making today.
 You can play around with the ratio to find the best texture that you like.

-Combine 100 grams of glutinous rice flour and 300 grams of rice flour.
-Pour in 300 grams of room temperature water.
-Stir it at the same time.
-Go in with your hands to form it into a dough.
+Combine the glutinous rice flour and rice flour.
+Pour in the water and stir it at the same time.
+Then form it into a dough.

-You can also roll the dough into 2 fatter logs.
-They are still very soft when freshly made.
-If you cut them now, they will stick to your knife really bad.
-You have to put them in a sealed container.
-Chill in the fridge overnight.
+You can also roll the dough into 2 fatter logs and chill in the fridge overnight.
 Then you can slice it diagonally into 1/4 of an inch thick pieces.
-This is the shape that I like to use for savory recipes such as stir fry rice cake, which I will share in the future.
+This is the shape that I like to use for savory recipes such as stir fry rice cake.

 This is a very basic recipe, there is no salt or sugar, so it is suitable for almost any recipe that asks for rice cake.
 Rice cake can stay good in the fridge for 1 week and 1 month in the freezer.
 If you freeze it for too long, it is still edible, but it will start cracking.